 15 Features and Functions to Look For In Your Next Manufacturing ERP Software Solution

-Now that we've covered why manufacturers need ERP, let's dive into another part of the process: How can you make sure you're choosing the right solution?
+Now that we've covered why manufacturers need an ERP, let's dive into another part of the process: How can you make sure you're choosing the right solution?
 Are there certain aspects you should prioritize over others?

 It's no secret that the market is flooded with different vendors, programs, and specializations.
 As you take this first step forward, let's take a look at 15 considerations to keep in mind.